Blowing Rocks Preserve

-Blowing Rocks Preserve is a 73 acre environmental preserve on Jupiter Island in Hobe Sound & adjacent Tequesta, Martin County, Florida, USA, extending longitudinally between the southernmost Indian River and the Atlantic Ocean.
+Blowing Rocks Preserve is a 73 acre environmental preserve on Jupiter Island in Hobe Sound, Martin County, Florida, USA, extending longitudinally between the southernmost Indian River and the Atlantic Ocean.
 Local residents gifted The Nature Conservancy with the site in 1969, which it has established and owned as a preserve since.
 It contains the largest limestone outcropping on the state's east coast, part of the Anastasia Formation.
 Breaking waves spray plumes of water up to 50 ft in height through erosional holes, hence the moniker blowing rocks; this distinctive spectacle thus earned the limestone outcrop's name.
 The limestone outcropping also encompasses coquina, crustaceans, and sand, protruding visibly from the beach.